expressjs/expressjs.com/en/guide/error-handling.md

 })
 ```

-Responses from within a middleware function can be in any format that you prefer, such as an HTML error page, a simple message, or a JSON string.
+Responses from within a middleware function can be in any format, such as an HTML error page, a simple message, or a JSON string.

 For organizational (and higher-level framework) purposes, you can define
-several error-handling middleware functions, much like you would with
+several error-handling middleware functions, much as you would with
 regular middleware functions.
-For example, if you wanted to define an error-handler
+For example, to define an error-handler
-for requests made by using `XHR`, and those without, you might use the following commands:
+for requests made by using `XHR` and those without:

 ```js
 var bodyParser = require('body-parser')